 Once the cells in the lining of the esophagus have turned into Barrett’s cells they will not revert back to normal.
 In about 5% of patients, the Barrett’s cells may develop abnormal changes called dysplasia.
 Over several years, the dysplasia may progress into adenocarcinoma (cancer) of esophagus.
 Patients with Barrett’s esophagus are 30-40 times more likely to develop esophageal cancer than the normal population.

 There are different grades of dysplasia.
 Most patients will not develop any dysplasia within their Barrett’s esophagus.
 If minor concerning changes are noted by the pathologist under the microscope, the diagnosis of low-grade dysplasia is made.
-If major concerning changes occur, the diagnosis of high-grade dysplasia is made.
+If major concerning changes develop, the diagnosis of high-grade dysplasia is made.
 High-grade dysplasia is very similar to carcinoma in situ or superficial cancer.
 While high-grade dysplasia has a high change of progressing into cancer, carcinoma in situ will eventually developing to invasive esophageal cancer if not treated.

 Patients with Barrett’s esophagus are at higher risk than the general population for developing esophageal cancer.
 The standard of care for Barrett’s patients has been endoscopic biopsy surveillance to detect dysplasia or early cancer.

-A question that is frequently asked is, why does one patient with Barrett’s esophagus progress to cancer while another patient does not?
-The answer is felt to lie in the genes of the esophagus that can change over time predisposing one to further genetic changes and eventually into cancer.
+A question that is frequently asked is, “why does one patient with Barrett’s esophagus progress to cancer while another patient does not?”
+The answer is felt to lie in the genes of the esophagus that can change over time, predisposing one to further genetic changes and eventually into cancer.
 By finding these abnormal genes early on, we may be able to intervene prior to the onset of dysplasia or cancer, thus preventing its development.

 Most tests rely on a molecular biology technique of endoscopic biopsy samples.
-Extensive research is presently occurring to help find the right gene or set of genes that will predict with a high degree of certainly who will develop dysplasia and who will not.
+Extensive research is presently occurring to help find the right gene or set of genes that will predict with a high degree of certainty who will develop dysplasia and who will not.